|Isles of Shoals (White Island), NH|

 In 1623, a fishing settlement was started on the islands, and within five years there were enough people living there to support two taverns.
 Maine’s first church followed a few years later in 1640.
 Some of the resident fishermen thought the islands should be an all-male preserve.
 In 1647 Richard Cutt, a settler on Hog Island (now more elegantly named Appledore Island), filed an official complaint: “John Reynolds has brought his wife hither with the intention that she live and abide here, contrary to an act of court which says that no woman shall live upon the Isles of Shoals…he has also brought upon Hog Island a great stock of goats and swine which spoil the spring water…our petitioners therefore pray that the Act of Court be put in execution for the removal of women inhabiting here.”
 The courts ordered that the goats and swine be removed, but allowed the women to stay.

-One of the more colorful keepers at Isle of Shoals Light was one Thomas Laighton.
-After losing the election for governor of New Hampshire in 1839, Laighton applied to be keeper at the lighthouse, and was appointed in 1843 at a salary of $600 a year.
-Laighton had previously purchased four other islands in the group (Appledore, Smuttynose, Malaga, and Cedar Islands).
-Laighton’s wife, children, and hired hand did most of the actual lighthouse keeping, while Laighton attended to business on the mainland.
+One of the more colorful keepers at Isles of Shoals Light was Thomas Laighton.
+After losing the election for governor of New Hampshire in 1839, Laighton sold his business in Portsmouth, moved his family to the Isles of Shoals, and vowed he would never set foot on the U.S. mainland again.
+Laighton purchased four islands in the group, Appledore, Smuttynose, Malaga, and Cedar Islands, and was appointed keeper of the lighthouse on White Island in 1839 at an annual salary of $600.
+Laighton’s wife, children, and hired hand did most of the actual lighthouse keeping, while Laighton, apparently forgetting his vow, attended to business on the mainland.

 I lit the lamps in the lighthouse tower,